peppermintbird/peppermintbird/README.md

 - 🌟 Ghibli films and the sci-fi western anime Trigun (especially the cat, don't you just love it?).
 - 📝 Writing, literature, language learning (currently focusing on German and Japanese).
-- 🎻 Classic music.
+- 🎹 Classic music (especially the piano).
 - 😺 Cat lover extraordinaire.
-- 🎮 Inspired by thought-provoking games.
+- 🎮 Thought-provoking games.
 - 🧠 Continuously pursuing knowledge and growth.

 <div align="center">